 Yes!
 App advertisers can leverage Multi-Reward Engagements for CPE to target multiple in-app milestones.
 The benefit of the Multi-Reward format is that it encourages deeper user engagement with progressively greater rewards.
 This offer type is particularly effective for RPG, strategy, and casino games that get the most value from deeply invested users though we do see casual apps and idle clickers get the most value from the format when milestones are selected strategically.
 Read more about choosing the right in-app milestones.

 The basic formula for finding CPE is simple.
 Just divide your total amount spent by the number of measured engagements, and voila: you’ve got your cost per engagement!
 So for example, if you spent $10,000 for 5,000 engagements, each engagement cost about two dollars.

 If you’re wondering whether the time is right to implement your own Cost Per Engagement campaign, ask yourself a few questions:

 If so, CPE ad campaigns could be a great way to push your marketing forward.
-No method of advertising is foolproof, of course, but knowing you’ll only pay if specified results are achieved certainly lowers the risk factor.
-And if you need help managing your CPE campaign — or just want more advice from the experts — reach out to the mobile advertising experts at Tapjoy to set up your first CPE campaign!
+No method of advertising is foolproof, of course, but knowing you’ll only pay if specified engagements certainly lowers the risk factor.
+And if you need help managing your CPE campaign — or just want more advice on where to start — reach out to the team at Tapjoy to set up your first CPE campaign!